Bandock/hyper_bandchip/README.md

 ## How to use

-To get started with this current build of the emulator, simply go to the Configuration menu and change the Core (using left/right arrow keys or even return) to either CHIP-8 or SuperCHIP (HyperCHIP-64 is a WIP).
-Next is to alter the behaviors through the Behaviors menu (which varies depending on the core selected).
+To get started with this current build of the emulator, simply go to the Configuration menu and change the Core (using left/right arrow keys or even return) to either CHIP-8, SuperCHIP, or XO-CHIP (HyperCHIP-64 is a WIP).
+Next is to alter the behaviors through the
+Behaviors menu (which varies depending on the core selected).
 Might want to toy with different behaviors due to games that take advantage of these quirks.